 He generally prefers to keep a loose style and enjoys painting a variety of subjects, but gravitates toward taking urban landscapes and trying to capture and add to the mood and atmosphere of the scene.

-Bill is married, living and working in his home studio in Santa Clara, CA, and has a son, Garen, who got all the good looks, and is attending college in Southern California.
+Bill has a son, Garen, who got all the good looks, and is working in marketing in Southern California.

-Bill also enjoys tennis, sailing small boats, skiing, and has a 1st degree black belt in Tang Soo Do, a Korean martial art.
-Bill admits that the downside to painting all the time now, is that his tennis game is going south fast but says it’s a good tradeoff!
+Bill also enjoys, sailing small boats, skiing, and has a 1st degree black belt in Tang Soo Do, a Korean martial art.

 Bill is a member of both the American and National Watercolor Societies.
-He recently won First Place in the University Art Open Art Competition for his painting “Ameyoko”, done in Tokyo, Japan.
+He has twice won the watercolor division of the University Art Open Art Competition held in the San Francisco Bay Area.